Mikkelzu/emds-crm/README.md

-# Front end of the CRM
+# Front end of the CRM - Using Angular

 Basic barebones version for now, building all pages before starting on API building.